 To configure PyCharm’s code styles we will follow the below steps:

 Step 1: From the toolbar, go to File > Settings > Code Style, from where, we can select our preferred language or code style.
 We can also go to Settings using Ctrl+Alt+S

 Step 2: Then, we will go to File and Code Templates to see the template of our code

 Step 3: Click on Python in the Code Style menu, from where, we can change Tab Size, Indent, Spaces, Blank Lines, and Continuation Indent

 Further in this module, let’s discuss about how we can configure the font style and font color of our code.

-Learn more about Python from this Python for Data Science Course and be a torchbearer among your peers!
+Learn more about Python from this Data Science with Python Course and be a torchbearer among your peers!

 Configuring Fonts and Colors

 We write code for creating applications.
 The code consists of a lot of text.
 It contains variables, keywords, classes, and different data types.
 If all these parameters are represented with different colors, it becomes easy for us to understand the code.
 PyCharm provides us a feature to customize and configure PyCharm’s font and color.

 Steps to select a color scheme: